Blue Cross and Blue Shield Federal Employee Program (FEP) Joins White House Effort to Achieve National Vaccination Goal

 Today's announcement is another example of BCBS companies' ongoing action to support efforts for every American to access safe and effective COVID-19 vaccines.
 Last March, BCBS companies joined with America's Health Insurance Plans (AHIP) as part of the White House's Vaccine Community Connector to help millions of seniors in underserved communities receive their vaccines.

 Over the last several months, Blue Cross Blue Shield companies set up and supported mass vaccination events, staffed call centers to schedule appointments and helped vaccinate millions of Americans.
-BCBS companies partnered with Lyft and United Way to provide free rides to people getting vaccinated.
+BCBS companies partnered with Lyft and United Way to provide access to free rides to people getting vaccinated.
 Through a partnership with Feeding America—which reaches over 40 million Americans through their network of 200 food banks—BCBS companies are reaching underserved and vulnerable communities and sharing accurate, trusted information on COVID-19 vaccine safety and efficacy.

 Last week, President Biden announced a National Month of Action to mobilize an all-of-America sprint to get 70 percent of the U.S. adults at least one COVID-19 dose by July 4th.
 In addition to the BCBS FEP COVID-19 Vaccination Incentive Program, BCBS companies are focused on taking vaccines the "last mile" by identifying homebound members and sending out nurses and deploying mobile clinics to communities with low access to vaccination, such as seasonal farmworkers and other underserved communities.
 BCBS companies are partnering with community organizations, sports teams and local health care providers to conduct vaccine clinics, and offering bilingual staff and conducting community canvassing.
 BCBS companies have more than 160 vaccine-related events planned for the month of June.